mkelly133/Flask_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 |                                                                                                        | [oderwat.indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)         |
 |                                                                                                        | [esbenp.prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)\*       |

-_\*Formatters need to be manually configured and it is recommended esbenp.prettier-vscode is the default formatter and ms-python.black-formatter is the Python language formatter_
+_\*You will need to configure your formatters, it is recommended esbenp.prettier-vscode is your default formatter and ms-python.black-formatter is the Python language formatter_

 > [!IMPORTANT]
 > From now on, you should aim to run all commands from the CLI.
 You are discouraged from left/right clicking the GUI.
 You will find it feels slow at first, but through disciplined use, you will become much quicker and more accurate with CLI commands than GUI controls.